 He thoroughly enjoyed every minute of it.
 He’s hoping our backyard fairies will love their garden as much as he does.

 Note: Ours is a very simple example of a fairy garden.
-For more detailed instructions on how to make a fairy garden, head over to the Magic Onions.
+You can find detailed instructions on how to make a fairy garden at the Magic Onions.

 - Let the kids take the lead.
 From concept to execution, this fairy garden was all from the creative mind of The Big Explorer.